-You may work together on homework, but do not just copy someone answers from someone else.
-Not only is this dishonest, it will make you more likely to do badly on the next test.
+You may work together on homework, but do not just copy someone else's answers.
+Make sure you understand how they solved the problem!
+Just copying is not only dishonest, it will make you more likely to do badly on the next test.